Roy Campbell (poet): Bloomsbury and move to France

-Due to his wife's affair, Campbell fled to Provence.
-After Mary's relationship with Vita crumbled, she joined him there and the spouses reconciled in the early 1930s.
+After Mary's relationship with Vita crumbled, she joined him at Martigues, where the spouses reconciled in the early 1930s.
 Campbell's French period saw the publication of, among other writings, Adamastor (1930), Poems (1930), The Georgiad (1931), and the first version of his autobiography, Broken Record (1934).
+In 1932, the Campbells retained the poet Uys Krige, who would go on to become a major figure in Afrikaans literature, as tutor to Tess and Anna.

+Campbell's productive poetry writing during this time was stimulated by his reading of world literature.
+Particularly major influences at this time were Jean-Toussaint Samat's French prose translations from the Hunkpapa Lakota poetry of Michawago, a son of Sitting Bull, whom Campbell later praised as, "a very fine poet".
+Another major source of inspiration was the Occitan language poetry of Frédéric Mistral.

-In 1932, the Campbells retained the Afrikaner poet Uys Krige as tutor to Tess and Anna.
-During this time he and his wife Mary were slowly being drawn to the Roman Catholic faith, a process which can be traced in a sonnet sequence entitled Mithraic Emblems (1936).
+During this time, he and his wife Mary were slowly being drawn to the Roman Catholic faith, a process that can be traced in a sonnet sequence entitled Mithraic Emblems (1936).

-A fictionalized version of Campbell at this time ("Rob McPhail") appears in the novel Snooty Baronet by Wyndham Lewis (1932).
-Campbell's poetry had been published in Lewis' periodical BLAST; he was reportedly happy to appear in the novel but disappointed that his character was killed off (McPhail was gored while fighting a bull).